If you are hoping to be able to tell the Judge your life story, you are in for a surprise.

 3. Own up to your own bad behavior.
 If your conduct has been less than stellar, acknowledge your mistakes and make it clear that you recognize them and are working to do better in the future.
 Don't try to come off as Mother Teresa or Gandhi.
 You aren't perfect or completely selfless and shouldn't pretend that are.
 Be honest about where you have faltered and things you could do better and you will be more believable to the Judge.

 4. Allow your personality to come through when you testify.
-Judges hear hundreds of similar sounding cases every month and they all start running together after awhile.
+Judges hear hundreds of similar sounding cases every month and they all start running together after a while.
 If you're testify consists mostly of “yes's” and “no's” and short one or two word sentences, the Judge will no concept of the real you.
 You don't want to sound like every other divorcing parent.
 It is much better to be real, reveal a little about yourself and let your true self shine through.

 5. When you are not testifying, you should be sitting quietly at counsel table.
 Be attentive, not distracted, and don't do anything to disrupt the witness who is testifying, such as making faces, snorting or shaking your head vigorously every time you disagree with the witness.
 Resist the urge to constantly scribble notes on a notepad or whisper in your attorney's ear while your spouse and other witnesses are testifying.
 If the testimony is against you, don't magnify its importance by your own dramatic reaction to it.
 Be clam and try not to distract your attorney from listening to what is being said and